Individualized Policy Evaluation and Learning under Clustered Network Interference: Simulation Studies

 \subsection{Results}

-The left panel of Figure~\ref{fig:sim:PL} shows that under Scenario~A where Assumption~\ref{ass:additive} is met, the proposed policy learning methodology based on the addIPW estimator (red boxplot) outperforms the learned policies based on the IPW estimator with (blue) and without (green) interference.
-Due to its unbiasedness under this setting, the performance of our policy learning methodology approaches that of the oracle as the sample size increases.
-While the consideration of interference substantially improves the performance of policy learning based on the IPW estimator, its performance is substantially worse than the proposed methodology.
-In addition, the performance of IPW-based policy learning is more variable than the proposed methodology.
+The left panel of Figure~\ref{fig:sim:PL} shows that under Scenario~A where Assumption~\ref{ass:additive} is met, the proposed methodology, based on the \addIPW{} (red boxplot) and \addDR{} (orange) estimators, outperforms policies learned based on the standard IPW estimators.
+Since the \addIPW{} and \addDR{} estimators are both unbiased in this setting, the performance of our policy learning approach converges to that of the oracle as the sample size increases.
+Moreover, when compared to the \addIPW{} estimator, the \addDR{} estimator provides additional variance reduction, further enhancing learning performance.
+Among the IPW estimators, accounting for unknown interference (blue) improves performance but suffers from high estimation variance, making it substantially less effective than the proposed methodology.
+The anonymous IPW estimator (brown), while incorporating some interference effects, introduces bias by neglecting heterogeneous spillover effects in Equation~\eqref{equ:sim:DGP}.
+This results in the second-worst performance.
+As expected, the IPW estimator that ignores interference entirely (green) performs the worst.
+Overall, the proposed methodology outperforms the existing IPW estimators.

-The right panel of Figure~\ref{fig:sim:PL} shows the results under Scenario~B where Assumption~\ref{ass:additive} is violated and hence our addIPW estimator is biased.
-As shown in Equation~\eqref{equ:projection}, however, the proposed estimator still provides a reasonable linear approximation and captures a substantial proportion of the spillover effects.
-We find that the proposed policy learning method still outperforms the methods based on the two IPW estimators.
-While the difference between the proposed estimator and the IPW estimator with interference is smaller under this scenario than under the previous one, the former continues to exhibit a smaller variance than the latter.
-As before, the IPW estimator with interference performs much better than the one without it, confirming that it is critical to account spillover effects when learning policies.
+The right panel of Figure~\ref{fig:sim:PL} shows the results under Scenario~B where Assumption~\ref{ass:additive} is violated and our \addIPW{} and \addDR{} estimators are biased.
+As shown in Equation~\eqref{equ:projection}, however, the proposed estimators still provide a reasonable approximation and capture a substantial proportion of the spillover effects.
+We find that our approach remains superior to the existing IPW estimators due to a favorable bias-variance tradeoff.
+While the performance gaps between the proposed estimators and the IPW estimators with unknown and anonymous interference are smaller than in Scenario~A, our approach still achieves lower variance, with the \addDR{} estimator further reducing variance compared to the \addIPW{} estimator.
+As before, the IPW estimators that account for interference significantly outperform the one that ignores it, highlighting the importance of modeling spillover effects in policy learning.